Spiruel/beamprofiler/README.md

 Python's de-facto standard GUI (Graphical User Interface) package.
 In the interests of making the code easy to install and make use of, libraries that are typical to most standard Python distributions were favoured for use.
 This includes the powerful Numpy and Scipy scientific libraries, as well as the plotting library Matplotlib.
-If you do not yet have a Python distribution installed, it is reccommended that you use the Anacondad distribution.
+If you do not yet have a Python distribution installed, it is reccommended that you use the Anaconda distribution.

 The purpose of this project is to produce an application that is both open-source, cross-platform, and designed for inexpensive hardware.
 Professional laser beam profilers tend to be expensive, using patented algorithms with concealed methods.